Epimeles

 • 7 tbsp olive oil

-• 2 vegetable stock cubes (optional)
+• 2 vegetable stock cubes (1 of which optional)

 • 1 lg. onion, finely chopped